c0stya/fslib/README.md

 ### Shortest path

-Use *fsshort* command to get the the transducer with the shortest path:
+Use *fsshort* command to get the a transducer with the shortest path:

 ```bash
 fsshort automaton.t > shortest_path.t